 Wyn Enterprise provides you a variety of parameters to use in your dashboard like multivalue, hidden, and multiline parameters.
-All these parameters have been described below:
+All these parameters are described below:

-Hidden - It is used to hide the parameters while scheduling the tasks and will not prompt the user to enter any value instead uses the default value.
-To do this, you need to set the Hidden property to 'True' and set the default value for it.
+Hidden - When set to 'True', it hides the parameters while scheduling the tasks.
+The user prompt to enter a value is hidden and instead a default value, which you need to set, is passed.
 Please note that if you hide the parameter and do not provide a default value, the dashboard will not run.

-Multiline - It is used to allow multi line values in a parameter.
-To do this, you need to set the Multiline property to 'True'.
-Note that this property is only available for String data type.
+Multiline - When set to 'True', it allows multi-line values in a parameter.
+Note that this property is only available for 'String' data type.